ShubHH03/django-basics/README.md

 # Django Basics

-This repository provides a basic setup for a Django project.
-It includes instructions for setting up the environment, creating a Django project, running the project, and creating an app within the project.
+A comprehensive guide to setting up and running a basic Django project, including environment setup, project creation, and app development.

 ## Environment Setup